TU-COSC-Dierbach/Practicum-02-Repo/README.md

 (what part of a program has been reached and/or the values of particular varaiables at that point).
-Thus, a program can be designed so that the trace statements are only displayed when requested,, e.g.,<br>
+Thus, a program can be designed so that the trace statements are only displayed when requested, e.g.,<br>

 `java my_program`